sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 5 + ( - 3 / 2 )
 ```

-There are tons of frameworks able to read a BNF file to generate a parser in the language of your choice.
+There are tons of frameworks able to read a BNF file to generate a parser in the language of our choice.
 In Java, we have [ANTLR](http://www.antlr.org/) for instance.

 A parser consumes a text then it tries to match its grammar.
 If it successfully matches some expressions and symbols, we can then interpret them (do something, like setting some value into the memory, here, we'll `.modify` our `State` monad!).